Failing to plan is planning to fail.

-When I created my Fuel System, it was in response to some of the biggest obstacles we all face when trying to stick to clean eating habits successfully and consistently.
+When I created the Body Fuel System, it was in response to some of the biggest obstacles we all face when trying to stick to clean eating habits successfully and consistently.

 Two of the biggest challenges are: